yaoyao-wang/P-E-Ratio/README.md

 The P/E ratio shows what the market is willing to pay today for a stock based on its past or future earnings.
 A high P/E could mean that a stock's price is high relative to earnings and possibly overvalued.
 Conversely, a low P/E might indicate that the current stock price is low relative to earnings.

+A high P/E suggests that investors are expecting higher earnings growth in the future compared to companies with a lower P/E. A low P/E can indicate either that a company may currently be undervalued or that the company is doing exceptionally well relative to its past trends.
+When a company has no earnings or is posting losses, in both cases P/E will be expressed as “N/A.” Though it is possible to calculate a negative P/E, this is not the common convention.